Periodic Korteweg-de Vries soliton potentials generate quasisymmetric magnetic fields: Introduction

-It is currently unknown whether QS can be achieved exactly in a toroidal volume for a magnetic field that satisfies the constraint of force-balance in ideal magnetohydrodynamics (MHD).\cite{freidberg2014idealMHD}\citep{burby2020,Helander2014,plunk2018,garrenboozer1991a,garrenboozer1991b} Analytical results \citep{garrenboozer1991a,garrenboozer1991b,plunk2018,landreman2019} seem to indicate that in the presence of scalar plasma pressure, the resulting 3D nonlinear system of PDEs is overdetermined and does not have solutions in a toroidal volume.\citep{garrenboozer1991a,garrenboozer1991b,landreman2019,constantin2021,rodriguez2020a,rodriguez2021weak} In particular, the near-axis expansion (NAE),\citep{garrenboozer1991a,garrenboozer1991b,landreman2018a} an asymptotic expansion in the distance from the magnetic axis, is typically divergent beyond the second-order.
-On the other hand, designs with a precise level of QS and MHD force balance have been obtained through large-scale numerical optimization, hinting at the possible existence of special solutions to the overdetermined problem.
+It is currently unknown whether exact QS can be achieved in a toroidal volume for a magnetic field that satisfies the constraint of force balance in ideal magnetohydrodynamics (MHD) \cite{freidberg2014idealMHD}.
+The problem is of fundamental importance and potentially significant for the design of next-generation stellarator fusion reactors.
+Analytical results \citep{garrenboozer1991a,garrenboozer1991b,plunk2018,landreman2019} seem to indicate that in the presence of scalar plasma pressure, the resulting 3D nonlinear system of PDEs does not have solutions in a toroidal volume \citep{garrenboozer1991a,garrenboozer1991b,landreman2019,constantin2021,rodriguez2020a,rodriguez2021weak}.
+In particular, the near-axis expansion (NAE), which is an asymptotic expansion in the distance from the magnetic axis \citep{mercier1974lectures, Solovev1970,bernardin1986}, when applied to QS \citep{garrenboozer1991a,garrenboozer1991b,landreman2018a}, becomes overdetermined beyond the second order.
+Moreover, NAEs are typically divergent \citep{frankfu2025NAE} beyond second order.

-Further analytical insight into these unique configurations that approximately solve the overdetermination problem is needed.
-In the special case of isodynamic magnetic fields, which satisfy a constraint more restrictive but related to QS,\citep{Helander2014,schief2003nested} the soliton solutions\citep{schief2003nested} of the vortex filament equations play a significant role.
-However, the overdetermination problem for QS is more complicated than that for isodynamic fields.
-Hence we focus on the functional form of QS magnetic field strength without enforcing a force-balance condition.
-Our motivation here is to study the possible connections between QS and other HS with an invariant, such as the ELI,\cite{leach2008ermakov_commentary,gjaja_Bhattacharjee_1992asymptotics_reflectionless} analogous to the field-line label independence of $\Jpl$.
+Overdetermined problems do not generally have solutions.
+Even when they have solutions, they may still be subject to restrictive constraints.
+For example, in the particular case of isodynamic magnetic fields, which satisfy a constraint more restrictive than QS \citep{Helander2014,schief2003nested}, it has been shown \citep{palumbo1968,schief2003nested} that if a solution exists, it must be essentially 2D: either axisymmetric like a tokamak or a helically symmetric straight stellarator.

+On the other hand, numerical 3D toroidal stellarator solutions with a precise level of QS and MHD force balance have been obtained via numerical optimization, suggesting the existence of special, physically interesting toroidal solutions to the overdetermined problem.
+However, the numerical search over a typically vast parameter space obscures insight into the quasisymmetric configuration space that permits precise solutions.
+In particular, optimized quasisymmetric configurations tend to form clusters in parameter space \citep{rodriguez2022topology,giulianiRodriguez_spivak2024comprehensive}, and may be due to a hidden lower-dimensionality that warrants further analysis.